Overview Current research interests include applications of statistical learning and computer vision in the arts. |

 Pose Space Deformation

 is a creature skinning/deformation algorithm that combines aspects of skeleton-driven skinning and blendshapes and improves on each.
-Paper appeared in Siggraph 2000;

-additional notes,
+older notes,

 code examples,